GravityKit/GravityView/readme.txt

 == Changelog ==

+== develop ==

+* CSS CHANGE: Reduced Search Bar negative margins to fix bar not being aligned properly to the left

 == 2.2.1 on December 4, 2018 ==

 * Confirmed compatibility with WordPress 5.0 and the new Gutenberg editor ([use the shortcode block to embed](https://docs.gravityview.co/article/526-does-gravityview-support-gutenberg))